 These are just a few of my top food journeys, but my whole life is guided by sense of wonder, desire to see more, and to be taken on curated journeys by locals.
 I’m so glad I’ve had a companion like Anthony (in spirit).
 He will be sorely missed.

-It was announced today that Anthony, age 61, died from an apparent suicide in his hotel in Paris.
+It was announced today that Anthony, age 61, died at his hotel in France.

 Anthony Bourdain, the chef and gifted storyteller who took TV viewers around the world to explore culture, cuisine and the human condition for nearly two decades, has died.
 He was 61. https://t.co/eqFL2anGf4 pic.twitter.com/vUvIZ0QIVg